resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

 The capacitive touch sensor and speaker need to be connected via pin remapping, so we will reroute PIN_PC3 to the capacitive touch button's TS4 sensor pin and the PIN_PD2 to the AMP_IN pin to the right of the speaker.

+📌 The full source code for this sketch is located at [5_lab-project/DoorBell/DoorBell.ino](../../../deliverables/5_lab-project/lab/code/DoorBell/DoorBell.ino)

 # Code Walkthrough for Smart Lighting
 Objective:
 This program demonstrates how to wire the bottom-left switches to the curiosity nano and utilize them to change the color of the Neo Pixel LEDs.